 From ransomware and phishing, to data breaches and email fraud, the breadth of cyber security threats has become exponentially larger in recent times.

-In the 2020-21 financial year, the Australian Cyber Security Centre (ACSC) received more than 67,000 cybercrime reports, an increase of nearly 13 per cent from the previous financial year.
+In the 2021-22 financial year, the Australian Cyber Security Centre (ACSC) received more than 76,000 cybercrime reports, an increase of 13 per cent from the previous period.

-The ACSC’s Cyber Security Hotline received more than 22,000 calls, an average of 60 per day, an increase of 300 per cent over the previous financial year.
-More than 75 per cent of pandemic-related cybercrime reports to the ACSC involved Australians losing money or personal information.
+The ACSC’s Cyber Security Hotline received more than 25,000 calls, an average of 69 per day—or one every 7 minutes—an increase of 15 per cent.
+More than 54 per cent of all cybercrime reports to the ACSC involved fraud, online shopping or online banking.

 To help keep you and your loved ones safe online, we spoke to several cyber security experts about the most common threats, what you can do to protect yourself, and what to do if you fall victim to such an attack.